Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 ##### `Extractors.Parquet()`

 The `Parquet()` extractor converts Parquet files into rowsets.
-It will read the Parquet files meta data to identify the column compression schemes, and produces a rowset based on the `EXTRACT` expression’s schema.
+It will read the Parquet file's meta data to identify the column compression schemes, and produces a rowset based on the `EXTRACT` expression’s schema.

 If the column type specified in the `EXTRACT` expression is not nullable and the Parquet file contains a `nullable` type, an error is raised during Execution.